bk/aveccss/readme.md

 Background color can be set with the following classes: `bg-accent`, `bg-contrast`, `bg-marked`, `bg-reverse`, `bg-success`, `bg-warning`, `bg-error`, `bg-info`, `bg-normal`.

 The colors which are applied are from the active theme.
 They are registered in CSS variables which mostly have names similar to the class names.

+An outline button style can be turned on by adding the class `outline` to buttons and button-like elements.
+The foreground and border color on such buttons can be controlled with the additional classes `success`, `error`, `warning`, `info`, or `plain`.
+The last of these gives the button the default text foreground color.

 ### Alignment